A primer on optimal transport for causal inference with observational data: Using time variation for identification: difference-in-differences and parallel trends

 \subsection{Individual heterogeneity vs.~the entire system}

 The above changes-in-changes estimator and its extension are focused on identification of individual heterogeneity.
-This is obvious in the univariate setting, where the monotone rearrangement implies that quantiles of $U$ are preserved when mapped to the potential outcomes.
+This is clearer in the univariate setting, where the monotone rearrangement implies that quantiles of $U$ are preserved when mapped to the potential outcomes.
 In the next section, when introducing a generalization of the synthetic control method, I focus on the systems view.
 There, the level of interest are not the individual quantiles, but the distribution as a whole.
 This also means that the standard monotone rearrangement will not underlie the identification strategy.
-Of course, a similar view would be interesting in the difference-in-differences setting.
-This can have important applications in many areas of science; a canonical example is single-cell RNA-seq data: measuring the gene expression levels of a cell is a destructive process, and as a result a given cell may be only measured once, fitting into the standard causal inference setting we consider \citep{bunne2024optimal}.
+A similar view is powerful in the difference-in-differences setting, which is currently pursued by \cite{saidi2026parallel} via parallel transport in the Wasserstein space.
+This has important applications in many areas of science.
+For instance, in single-cell RNA-seq data, measuring the gene expression levels of a cell is a destructive process, and as a result a given cell may be only measured once, fitting into the standard causal inference setting we consider \citep{bunne2024optimal}.